SuperagenticAI/metaharness/docs/index.md

   <h1>metaharness</h1>
   <p>
     <code>metaharness</code> is an open source Python library for optimizing executable harnesses around agentic coding systems.
+    It is inspired by the <a href="https://arxiv.org/pdf/2603.28052">Meta Harness paper</a> and is an unofficial open source implementation of the core ideas in that work.
     It treats the harness itself as the optimization target, not just the prompt.
     That includes instruction files, bootstrap scripts, validation scripts, test flows, routing logic, and other executable support code.
   </p>